hillu/go-grr-apiclient/README.md

 - simple GET: receive Protobuf Message
 - simple POST: provide Protobuf Message, receive simple answer
 - GET/POST: provide Protobuf Message, receive Protobuf Message

+Remaining issues

+- A GET -> binary stream function template (for the routes annotated with `@BinaryStream`)
+- Some functions are not annotated with a result type at all
+- How can `AnyType` be mapped to something useful, do we need the type information that is omitted by passing `strip_type_info=1`?
+- Adding most of the functions / API routes that have been added since GRR 3.1.0.2 should be possible.

 ## License